Bossiaea oligosperma A.T.Lee APNI*

 Description: Erect shrub 1–2 m high; stems terete with long, crinkled or shorter ± appressed hairs, becoming glabrous.

-Leaves alternate, 1-foliolate; lamina 2.5–5 mm long, with a short-acute or apiculate, recurved apex, upper surface glabrous, lower surface with soft, crinkled hairs becoming ± glabrous; stipules 1–1.5 mm long.
+Leaves alternate, 1-foliolate; lamina 2.5–5 mm long, with a short-acute or apiculate, recurved apex, upper surface glabrous or glabrescent, lower surface with soft, crinkled hairs becoming ± glabrous; stipules 1–1.5 mm long.

 Flowers mostly 8–11 mm long; pedicels usually shorter than subtending leaf; bracts several, reddish; bracteoles c.
 1 mm long, inserted low on pedicel.
 Calyx 3–4 mm long.
 Petals ± equal; standard and wings bright yellow with some red markings; keel dark red.
 Ovary stipitate, glabrous, c.
 3-ovuled.